bibliomar/bibliomar-scrapper/README.md

 **See the docs:**
 https://biblioterra.herokuapp.com/v1/docs

+### Can i use it anywhere?
-Biblioterra was made as an api for a future React rewrite of my "Bibliomar" project.
+Biblioterra was made as an api for a future React rewrite of my "Bibliomar" project, but there's no need to actually use this along with it.
+v1 routes are mostly unrelated to this other project, so you can still use it, and it will never go out of date.
+Still, with v2 and on, we will be shifting development to better answer Bibliomar's demands.
+This increase in version doesn't mean v1 is going out of date, in fact, we don't plan on updating v1 routes, because they don't need it.

 # Disclaimer